 The biggest scarf 'fashion story' of the 18th century was the Indian Kashmir shawl.
 Originating in India as a high class male garment, and part of court dress, finely woven rectangular wool shawls were first brought to Europe by members of the British East India Company.
 By the 1780s Kashmirs were an essential accessory for fashionable (and wealthy) English women, who prized them for their 'exotic' look and the elegant way in which they draped.

 The huge demand for Kashmirs quickly led to the production of machine woven imitations in Europe.
 Shawl weaving industries developed in Norwich, England, in Scotland, and in Paris and Lyon in France.
-Indian designs were also copied and block printed onto plain shawls resulting in the enduring paisley motif.
-Designs were often embellished with hand embroidery.
+Indian designs were also copied and block printed onto plain shawls (resulting in the enduring 'paisley' motif), and designs were often embellished with hand embroidery.

 However, it wasn’t until the 19th century that scarves became a popular fashion accessory.
 For the greatest portion of its history, the scarf was subjected to use as a sweat cloth, or to keep clean.
-That changed when fashion designers saw the potential to capitalize on the fabrics and designs coming out of China and India.
+That changed when fashion designers saw the potential to capitalize on the fabrics and designs coming out of regions such as India.

 As scarves grew in popularity, manufacturers experimented with various types of fabrics.
 These included silk, cashmere, chiffon, cotton, wool mixes, muslin, and modal.
-The original scarves are believed to have been designed from wool fibres, with more polished versions forming in China where silk was the prized fabric.
+The original scarves are believed to have been designed from wool fibers, with more polished versions forming in China when silk was the prized fabric.

 As the industrial revolution took over in the 20th century, however, the use of new prints and designs came onto the scene.
 Once again, French fashion designer Hermes led the way towards embellished designs printed onto beautiful handwoven silk scarves.